lammps/lammps/doc/src/fix_deform.rst

 The *pressure* style adjusts a dimensions's box length to control that component of the pressure tensor.
-This option attempts to maintain a specified target value using a linear controller where the box length L evolves according to the equation
+This option attempts to maintain a specified target value using a linear controller where the box length :math:`L` evolves according to the equation

 .. parsed-literal::